MartinTichovsky/cypress-interceptor/README.md

  */
 callLineCurrent(): Chainable<unknown | unknown[] | undefined>;
 /**
- * The number of all entries
+ * Get the number of all entries.
  */
 callLineLength(): Chainable<number>;
 /**